DaveLindberg/dl-gatsby/src/pages/07-multichannel-user-experience.md

   date: "2018-01-15"
   image: "/assets/images/binoculars.jpg"
   message: "Every user’s experience contributes directly to your bottom line. "
-  message2: "Our extensive experience contributes directly to theirs."
+  messagex: "Our extensive experience contributes directly to theirs."
   cta: "See the difference"
 ---